The Astro-Primordial Black Hole Merger Rates: a Reappraisal: Appendix: Exchange Interactions

 Binary-binary encounters can also result in exchange episodes and formation of new binaries, among many possible outcomes.
 A few possibilities are flybys, exchanges, ionisation of a binary and triple formations.
 By denoting with $f_\text{ X}$ the frequency a particular outcome X to occur, the corresponding process cross section between two hard binaries with mass components $m_1$, $m_2$ and $m_3$, $m_4$ respectively is given by \cite{Bacon:1996cj,Antognini:2015ima}

 where we have defined

 Here, $v_{12,34}$ is the relative velocity between the 1-2 and 3-4 pairs at infinity, and $a_{12}$ and $a_{34}$ are their SMA in the pre-encounter state respectively.

 The possible frequency of a given outcome to occur will depend on the characteristic masses, velocities and semi-major axes of the binary under consideration.
-In order to have an estimate of the characteristic value of $f_\text{ X}$ for the binary exchange, we have performed $10^4$ binary-binary scattering experiments using the numerical toolkit FEWBODY\footnote{The numerical toolkit FEWBODY is publicly available at \href{http://www.mit.edu/~fregeau/}{http://www.mit.edu/~fregeau/}.} \cite{Fregeau:2004if} with an initial state (80-10)-(60-10) and find that the frequency at which events result in the final state (80-60)-10-10 is of the order of $f_\text{ X}=(32\pm 5)\%$.
+In order to have an estimate of the characteristic value of $f_\text{ X}$ for the binary exchange, we have performed $10^4$ binary-binary scattering experiments using the numerical toolkit FEWBODY\footnote{The numerical toolkit FEWBODY is publicly available at \href{https://sourceforge.net/projects/fewbody/files/}{https://sourceforge.net/projects/fewbody/files/}.} \cite{Fregeau:2004if} with an initial state (80-10)-(60-10) and find that the frequency at which events result in the final state (80-60)-10-10 is of the order of $f_\text{ X}=(32\pm 5)\%$.
 We will therefore adopt the value of $f_\text{ X} \simeq 0.3$ in our computation as a characteristic value for the binary exchange to occur.

 The velocity averaged differential exchange rate per unit volume is then given by

 where $\sigma_{12,34}$ is the three dimensional rms relative velocity between the 1-2 and 3-4 pairs at infinity.
 We stress that a factor of 1/2 has been kept into account in the number densities when the same type of populations are considered in the interaction.
 The total exchange rate is finally given by multiplying the differential exchange rate per unit volume with the common segregation volume of the two binaries